Nordic Bronze Age: Settlements

 Settlement in the Nordic Bronze Age period consisted mainly of single farmsteads, which usually consisted of a longhouse plus additional four-post built structures (helms).
 Longhouses were initially two aisled, and after c.
 1300 BC three aisled structure became normal.
-Some longhouses were exceptionally large (up to 10m wide by 50m in length, or 500 m^{2} in area), and have been described as "chiefly halls", "the sitting area of which is the size of a megaron in contemporary Mycenean palaces".
-Larger settlements are also known (such as Hallunda and Apalle in Sweden and Voldtofte in Denmark), as well as fortified sites, specialist workshops for metalwork and ceramic production, and dedicated cult houses.
+Some longhouses were exceptionally large (up to 10m wide by 50m in length, or 500 m^{2} in area) and have been described as "chiefly halls", with sitting areas "the size of a megaron in contemporary Mycenean palaces".
+Larger settlements are also known from the later Bronze Age (such as Hallunda and Apalle in Sweden, and Voldtofte in Denmark), as well as fortified sites, specialist workshops for metalwork and ceramic production, and dedicated cult houses.

 Settlements were geographically located on higher ground, and tended to be concentrated near the sea.
 Certain settlements functioned as regional centres of power, trade, craft production, and ritual activity.
-The Late Bronze Age settlement of Vistad in Östergötland, Sweden, was surrounded by a wooden fortification pallisade.
 The Bronze Age fortified town of Hünenburg bei Watenstedt in northern Germany (12th c.
-BC) has been described as a trading post for people from Scandinavia and the Baltic Sea region, as well as a cult centre and seat of a ruling elite.
+BC) served as a trading post for people from Scandinavia and the Baltic Sea region, as well as a cult centre and the seat of a ruling elite.
+The settlement was surrounded by a large stone-faced wall in the Late Bronze Age.
+Another Late Bronze Age settlement at Vistad in Östergötland, Sweden, was surrounded by a substantial wooden fortification pallisade.

 The total population in Scandinavia during the Nordic Bronze Age is estimated to have been c.
 300,000-500,000 people, with a relatively low population density of c.
 12–15 people per km^{2} in the most densely populated micro-regions and four to six people in less dense areas.